5/13/2025

 Dr. Scott Harris

 Oh, hi, Andy.
 Thanks for the question.
 There is some overlap.
 I don't have the data in front of me right now.
-I can't give you percentages, but you know, the underlying unifying feature of all these patients is obesity.
+I can't give you percentages, but, you know, the underlying unifying feature of all these patients is obesity.
 And many sites specialize in this area, as well as they would obesity and liver disease or MASH.
-So there's obviously going to be some overlap, but offhand I don't have those numbers in front of me right now.
-So the sites that we pick for AUD and ALD will also have some overlap with the MASH and obesity populations as well.
+So there's obviously going to be some overlap.
+But offhand, I don't have those numbers in front of me right now.
+Yeah.
+So the sites that we picked for AUD and ALD We'll also have some overlap with the mass and obesity populations as well.
 But again, I don't have that number in front of me to provide for you on this call.

 speaker